 And surprise, surprise—there was room on the counter after all, without looking cluttered.

-Now I’m the one raving about how fast the water boils and also, about the filter which keeps all the hard water “gunk” out the cup.
+Now I’m the one raving about how fast the water boils and also, about the little filter which keeps all the hard water “gunk” out the cup.
 Had I known about the totally clear tea I could have been drinking all along, I would have gotten an electric one years ago.

 But I’m raving even more about the God who loves us too much to stop working in our hearts.